Frequently Asked Questions About Drug Rehab and Alcohol Treatment

 Yes.
 Addiction is a treatable disease.
 Research in the science of addiction and the treatment of substance use disorders has led to the development of evidence based interventions that help people stop abusing drugs and resume productive lives.

 As a JCAHO Accredited Treatment Center, all information regarding treatment is governed by strict guidelines set forth to insure the confidentiality of all information relating to your treatment plan and stay here at Ventura Recovery Center.

 Rehabilitation is a process regardless of location.
 Clients who travel out of state to treatment facilities traditionally do better.
 Removing the environmental triggers continue that prolong the addiction cycle and directly relate to it, Creating distance from the constant distractions of life for a period of time is the underlying premise of rehab.
 When it is time to start investigating rehab as a option, life had likely gotten out of control.
 An addict has a greater chance of maintaining sobriety if they are removed from a setting filled with environmental triggers.
 Learn more about the Benefits of Out of State Drug and alcohol Rehab.

 Detox is a process of removing toxins from the body.
 When Detox is not managed by a qualified medical practitioner it can be both painful and dangerous.
 Detox is the first phase in the process of recovery focused on relieving the physical issues that come with addiction.
 Once detox from alcohol or drugs is completed the psychological journey to recovery can begin.
 Different addictions call for different treatments.
-Call to speak to our intake specialist today to see if a Medical Detox can get you started on the path to a new life.
+Call to speak to our intake specialist today to see if a Medically Supervised Detox can get you started on the path to a new life.